StackStorm/st2docs/docs/source/install/deb.rst

       sudo apt-get install -y st2 st2mistral

-If you are not running RabbitMQ, MongoDB or PostgreSQL on the same box, or changed defaults, please adjust the settings:
+If you are not running RabbitMQ, MongoDB or PostgreSQL on the same box, or have changed defaults, please adjust the settings:

     * RabbitMQ connection at ``/etc/st2/st2.conf`` and ``/etc/mistral/mistral.conf``